vizie/GettingCleaningDataProj/README.md

   - 5-STANDING
   - 6-LAYING

  Data for activity by record can be found in "UCI HAR Dataset/test/y_test.txt" and "UCI HAR Dataset/train/y_train.txt" and is put into the variables 'yTest' and 'yTrain'.
-The yTrain data is merged with the 'activtyLabels' data to make it more human friendly.
+The yTrain data is merged with the 'activtyLabels' data to make it more readable.

 #Subjects
   Subjects are labelled from 1-30 and are in non-unique lists ordered by the corresponding record in the x_train/x_test files.
 This data can be found in "UCI HAR Dataset/train/subject_train.txt" and "UCI HAR Dataset/test/subject_test.txt") and is place in 'subTrain' and 'subTest', respectively.